opencord/docs/navigate.md

 # Navigating CORD

-## Assembled in Layers
+## Assembled from Components

-A given instance of CORD is constructed from a set of disaggregated components.
-This assembly is done according to the general pattern shown in the following conceptual diagram.
+A given instance of CORD is assembled from a set of disaggregated components.
+This assembly is done according to the general pattern shown in the following diagram.

 ![Layers](images/layers.png)